-I was the epitome of hot mess.
+I was the epitome of a hot mess.
 More than a few times, actually.
 The most recent bout of my ‘worst’ coming to the forefront was too much even for me to handle.
 It was unfair to expect anyone to deal with me in that state.

 We are all a work in progress.
-We are always growing and changing, but some become more stagnant than others, because it’s easy.
+We are always growing and changing, but some become more stagnant than others because it’s easy.
 It’s easy to get stuck in our flaws and ignore how they negatively affect our relationships.

 It’s easy to blame others for our unhappiness–but we have complete control over our emotions.
 We just have to take it.

 I used to externalize the source of my negative emotions.
-I’d blame other people, my environment, my upbringing, my genetics.
+I’d blame other people, my environment, my upbringing, and my genetics.
 I didn’t want to take on the responsibility of fixing myself, because I believed it wasn’t my fault I was broken.

 Here’s the truth: It doesn’t matter how we got to our current state.
-It doesn’t matter if it was self inflicted, or thrust upon us.
+It doesn’t matter if it was self-inflicted or thrust upon us.
 We are the only ones who can be truly accountable for who we are moving forward.

 Ignore that stupid and enabling quote.
 It will only hold us back and deprive us of a chance to become the next version of ourselves.
 Do a little introspection and adopt a new quote: